eth-educators/eth-docker-docs/website/docs/Support/Recommendations.md

 ### Withdrawal Key Security

 **Critical**<br />
-When you ran eth2.0-deposit-cli, a 24-word mnemonic was created.
+When you ran staking-deposit-cli, a 24-word mnemonic was created.
 This mnemonic will be used for Ethereum PoS (Proof-of-Stake) withdrawals in the future.
 It must be securely kept offline.
 Without this mnemonic, there is **no** way to withdraw your funds.